Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Will the Maggie Loveseat feel too small for two adults?

-It works well for two, but it’s a closer sit.
-If you want maximum spread-out space for two loungers, the full sofa is the safer pick.
+It works well for two, but it is a closer sit.
+If you want more spread-out space for two loungers, the full sofa is the safer pick.

 How "upright" is the sit for laptop work?

-It’s workable, but the deep seat encourages a reclined posture.
-Most people do best with a small back pillow to keep the spine supported during longer work blocks.
+It is workable, but the deep seat pushes you toward a more reclined posture.
+Most people will want a small back pillow to stay supported during longer work blocks.

 Does the fabric run hot?

-It’s moderate: comfortable and cozy, but not especially cooling during long sessions, particularly in warmer rooms.
+It is moderate: comfortable and cozy, but not especially cooling during long sessions, especially in warmer rooms.

 What's the easiest way to keep it feeling tidy?

-Flip cushions regularly, vacuum the back/seat junction, and keep one go-to lumbar pillow that stays behind your lower back for consistent posture.
+Flip the cushions regularly, vacuum the back-and-seat junction, and keep one go-to lumbar pillow behind your lower back for a more consistent fit.

 Previous post